In the previous episode of the Capital Markets Union series, we explained what this European program consists of and what its main objectives are.

 What has held back the development of an alternative European financial market to date?

-Thanks to ELTIF funds, fintech platforms will finally be able to operate on an international scale and European companies will have the opportunity to access new financial resources from multiple countries at once.
-These instrument allows a simpler circulation of capital in a unique market where investors and players (investment companies, fund managers, alternative finance platforms, etc.) can meet.
+Thanks to ELTIF funds, lending platforms will finally be able to operate on an international scale and European companies will have the opportunity to access new financial resources from multiple countries at once.
+These instruments allows a simpler circulation of capital in a unique market where investors and players (investment companies, fund managers, alternative finance platforms, etc.) can meet.

 Our business model could not have existed two years ago.
 This is the Fintech effect.
 The removal of national barriers is the most important challenge for our industry.
-ELTIF funds are an ideal tool for platforms like October who aim to become a point of reference for small and medium-sized European companies providing solutions to support their growth.
+ELTIFs are an ideal tool for platforms, like October, who aim to become a point of reference for small and medium-sized European companies providing solutions to support their growth.

 Now that the tools are in place, will European players be able to seize the opportunities and operate on international scale?

-In the next episode, we will review the proposals that are currently being discussed by the European Commission regarding the creation of a framework of shared rules for lending and equity crowd-funding platforms.« go back to posts list
+In the next episode, we will review the proposals that are currently being discussed by the European Commission regarding the creation of a framework of shared rules for lending and equity crowd-funding platforms.